Re-imagining the safety net– a review of HEDGE by Nicolas Colin

 I had fallen asleep on the sofa watching the results of the UK’s EU Referendum.
 Even though it was horrible to watch — it was clear from early on that the outcome would be Brexit — I couldn’t stop watching it…until I eventually fell asleep.
 And when my daughter woke me, I felt profoundly shocked and saddened.
 Shocked because I didn’t know many people who planned to vote leave and I didn’t believe it would happen.
 And saddened because, notwithstanding its shortcomings, I consider membership of the EU so self-evidently in the economic and political interests of the UK — and an integral part of who we are as a nation — that I couldn’t believe a majority of British people saw it otherwise.
 I assumed people had voted either based on different concerns (immigration) or had been misled about the economic benefits of leaving.
 However, not only is this the sort of condescending explanation that so annoys people who voted leave, but it is also only at best partly true.
 The fact is that for many leave voters, this was a cry for help.

 So much has been written now about the conditions that led to Brexit and other populist political events across Europe — the best of which in my view is After Europe by Ivan Krastev — that I won’t dwell on that much here.
 Suffice to say that the financial crisis caused a deep recession, the effects of which were greatly exacerbated by governments’ response of austerity (instead of fiscal stimulus).
 This, in turn, led to both great economic hardship — especially for the worse off — as well as much higher inequality (which was compounded by quantitative easing).
-And when voters, who in the UK have suffered the longest ever recorded period of falling real wages, were asked their verdict on the ruling elite, chose to side with a populist cause.
+And when voters, who in the UK have suffered the longest ever recorded period of falling real wages, were asked their verdict on the ruling elite, they chose to side with a populist cause.
 As John Lanchester says about Brexit in his recent piece on the aftermath of the financial crisis:

 “The dominos fell.
 The initial event was economic.
 The meaning of it was experienced in ways best interpreted by sociology.
 The consequences were acted out through politics.”